 The Operation Mincemeat soundtrack includes music by Carroll Gibbons, James Morgan and Thomas Newman.
-This info article contains spoilers for John Madden’s 2021 movie on Netflix.
+This info article contains spoilers and song details for John Madden’s 2021 movie on Netflix.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 Operation Mincemeat stars Colin Firth as Ewen Montagu, a British intelligence officer who strategizes against Nazi Germany during World War II.
 Matthew Macfadyen co-stars as Charles Cholmondeley, the architect of a deception operation involving a corpse.
 The storyline follows the British officers as they plan for the Allied invasion of Sicily.
 Composer Thomas Newman (The Shawshank Redemption) scored the 128-minute film; music supervisor Kle Savidge (Tomb Raider) assembled the featured needle-drops.
 Here’s every song in Operation Mincemeat, an adaptation of Ben Macintyre’s 2010 book.